-Remember the crazy stories from people using baths salts in Miami?
-Flakka is a derivative of such a substance.
-It looks like small white rocks and is often colloquially referred to as gravel, based on this appearance.
-The main danger of flakka is how it’s created – flakka can be “cut” with something like a muscle relaxer or as extreme as something like rat poison.
+Remember the bizarre stories about people using baths salts to get high in Miami?
+Flakka was and remains one of the top new drugs in Miami.
+It is a derivative of bath salt substances.
+It looks like small white or pink rocks and is often colloquially referred to as gravel, based on this appearance.
+The main danger of flakka is how it’s created.
+Flakka can be “cut” with substances ranging from muscle relaxers to rat poison.
 We simply don’t know what’s in every batch of flakka found in Florida.

 Flakka is an extremely addictive stimulant that has become especially popular in South Florida, Tennessee, and southwestern Virginia.
+The good news is that recent reports reveal that flakka is not commonly used by high school-aged individuals.
 The drug can be smoked, injected, or snorted and it leads to severe hallucinations and paranoia.
-Prolonged use of flakka has been linked to kidney failure.
+The prolonged use of flakka has been linked to kidney failure.
 Drug makers continue to tweak the ingredients in order to continue making flakka.

 Vitamin K/Special K

 The “K” in these names comes from ketamine, a drug that was originally made over 60 years ago as a type of veterinary anesthetic.
 That’s right, a drug to put animals to sleep.
-Is that something you really want in your system?
 By the 1970s, ketamine made its way into the black market.
 There, it eventually became “angel dust” or PCP.
 Today, ketamine is popular at night clubs and raves.
 It can be injected, poured into drinks as a liquid, converted into a powder, smoked, or snorted.
-In the liquid form especially, ketamine is known as a “date rape drug.”
-Ketamine does have a medical use for treating depression in a controlled environment.
+In the liquid form especially, ketamine is known as one of several “date rape drugs.”
+Ketamine does have growing, legitimate medical use for treating depression in a controlled environment.

-Smiles is a new type of drug found on Florida streets that is similar to a street drug called N-bomb.
-Both of the drugs stem from a psychedelic drug from back in 2003 called 25I-NBOMe.
-The only difference in N-bomb and smiles is simply substituting one iodine atom for a chlorine atom.
-The technical name for this is 2C-1.
+Smiles is a new type of drug found on Florida streets that is similar to a street drug called “N-bomb.”
+Both of the drugs are derived from a psychedelic drug dating back to 2003 called “25I-NBOMe.”
+The only difference in N-bomb and smiles is the substitution of one iodine atom for a chlorine atom.
+The technical name for this is “2C-1.”
 It is a synthetic drug like bath salts, K2 or Spice.
 It is both a hallucinogen and an amphetamine.
-Typically, hallucinogens do not have directly dangerous overdose potential, however, due to the combination with an amphetamine, it can produce similar results as methamphetamine overdoses.
+Typically, hallucinogens do not have dangerous overdose potential; however, when combined with an amphetamine, they can lead to methamphetamine-like overdoses and be just as life-threatening.
 Smiles comes in pill, liquid, or powder form and can lead to hallucinations, seizures, and panic attacks.
-It is a schedule I drug due to it’s dangerous nature and absence of use in the medical field.
+It is a Schedule I drug due to its dangerous nature and absence of use in the medical field.
 The drug is extremely difficult to trace in testing.
 By mid-2013, at least five deaths nationwide were attributed to the use of smiles.
 Oh, and the name of the drug, smiles, stems from the abbreviation for: “Simplified molecular-input line-entry system.”

 Molly has become increasingly popular throughout the state of Florida over the last few years.
 It’s a refined version of Ecstasy or MDMA and many users think Molly is the safer version— even though that isn’t necessarily the case.
 Molly can lead to confusion, difficulties in regulating body temperature, and issues with heart rate and breathing control.
 In 2013 at a music festival in Washington, one person died and 15 were hospitalized in intensive care after taking Molly.
 It’s of low cost and therefore popular in college towns.
-Learn more about purity of ecstasy across the nation in our study, Festie Besties.
+Recent studies show a potential for long-term brain damage with prolonged use of Molly.
+Learn more about the purity of ecstasy across the nation in our study, Festie Besties.

 This is a new synthetic type of opioid that is frighteningly five times more potent than heroin.
 Because of its extreme potency, it was never marketed for any sort of medical use.
-In 2013 law enforcement started seeing the drug spring up in overdose cases, where it attributed to 14 overdose deaths in just Rhode Island alone.
+In 2013, law enforcement started seeing the drug spring up in overdose cases, where it was associated with 14 overdose deaths in Rhode Island alone.
 Dozens of more overdoses have been reported in Pennsylvania, North Carolina, and Louisiana.
-The issue is so serious that the CDC requires emergency rooms to have naloxone, an antidote to the drug and other opioid overdoses, on hand at all times.
+The issue is so serious that the CDC requires emergency rooms to have naloxone (an antidote to the drug and other opioid overdoses) on hand at all times.